kerry-he/qrep-structure/README.md

  - quantum-quantum channel capacity for degradable channels, and
  - ground state energy of Hamiltonians,

 can be found in the [examples folder](https://github.com/kerry-he/qrep-structure/tree/main/examples).
+You can also run the script `experiments.jl`

+	julia experiments.jl true

-You can also run the script `experiments.jl` to reproduce the experiments shown in our paper.
+to reproduce the experiments shown in our paper (replacing `true` with `false` runs a subset of the experiemnts corresponding to smaller problem instances).
 The raw data for the results reported in the paper can be found [here](https://github.com/kerry-he/qrep-structure/blob/main/out.csv).

 Note that we have also implemented a simple block elimination method to solve the Newton equations, which can improve computational performance over Hypatia's default Newton system solver when `G` is a square diagonal matrix.